wangjiafenghw/tabnine-vscode/README.md

 Many users choose to disable the default behavior of using Enter to accept completions, to avoid accepting a completion when they intended to start a new line.
 You can do this by going to _Settings → Editor: Accept Suggestion On Enter_ and setting it to _off_.

 A note on licensing: this repo includes source code as well as packaged TabNine binaries.
 The MIT license only applies to the source code, not the binaries.
 The binaries are covered by the [TabNine End User License Agreement](https://tabnine.com/eula).

+## tips

+if `npm i` fail and throw error like 'flatmap not found', you can try `yarn` to install dep, and google to see detail.